 It doesn't feel too firm or too soft.
 It may feel a bit firm at first because of the top latex-like layer, but after some time, you'll start to feel the softer memory foam underneath.

-The mattress also has a decent bounce, though not as much as the Casper Wave.
+Casper mattress also has a decent bounce, though not as much as the Casper Wave Hybrid.

-As you settle into the mattress, the top layer gives way to the firmer latex layer below.
-You get a perfectly balanced feel – soft and plush yet still firm and bouncy.
+As you settle into the mattress, the top layer gives way to the firmer layers below.
+You get a perfectly balanced feel – soft and plush yet still supportive and bouncy.

-Casper Wave is great for all sleeping positions, though side sleepers will appreciate it most.
+Casper Wave Hybrid is great for all sleeping positions, though side sleepers will appreciate it most.

 All Casper mattresses sleep cool.
-But if you are sensitive to heat, get the Casper Wave.
-It is the coolest one thanks to the latex foam layer.
+But if you are sensitive to heat, get the Casper Original hybrid, the Casper Wave Hybrid or Casper Nova Hybrid.

 Your Tempur-Pedic sleeping experience will depend on the kind of mattress you buy.